-I’ve discovered that we all have our own barometer of what we feel is appropriate behavior for our own teens.
-But I would imagine there are a few “common denominators” that most of us find universally unacceptable.
-For my girlfriend and me, it continues to be dishonesty.
+We each have our own barometer of what we feel is appropriate behavior for our own teens.
+Maybe there are some common denominators that most of us find universally unacceptable.
+For my friend and me, it’s dishonesty.

 How do we punish or reprimand behavior that is legitimately age appropriate but nonetheless warrants a consequence?
 And how do we do that without alienating our teenager in the process?
-I have had wonderful discussions with parents who struggle with this dilemma.
-And sharing these concerns opens our eyes to the viewpoint of our teens.
-For me, I believe that communication, not persecution, is the critical component that promotes a change in my children’s behavior.
+I’ve found that communication, not persecution, is the approach that promotes a change in my teenager’s behavior.

 Understandably, this is the stage where most teenagers will make mistakes.
 Some will engage in behavior that is reckless and dangerous, and worthy of consequence.
-Others will toy with white lies that, while meaningless, expose a need for discussion.
-I have held back on grounding my own teens in exchange for frank and (at times) painful conversations that address our family’s expectations.
+Others will toy with white lies that expose a need for discussion.
+I have held back on punishment in exchange for frank and (at times) painful conversations that address our family’s values and expectations.

-I have found that when I impose a harsh punishment, the anger that my teenager feels can overpower the lesson I want them to learn.
+Those times when I have imposed a harsh punishment, my teenager’s anger ends up overpowering the lesson I wanted them to learn.
 We end up battling the emotional backlash and losing the opportunity to address the behavior.
-Knowing when to lower the boom and take away a cherished activity or special treat remains the cornerstone of how to discipline teens properly and effectively.
-Brown’s “nuclear option” beautifully describes the dangers in a knee-jerk reaction that only increases the disconnect between teens and parents, instead of repairing it.
+Knowing when to take away a cherished activity or special treat remains the cornerstone of effective discipline for teens.
+Brown’s “nuclear option” describes the danger of an extreme reaction that increases the disconnect between teens and parents, instead of repairing it.

-On the other hand, she gave serious and careful thought to the benefits of having a hard-core discussion with him.
+On the other hand, was a serious discussion with him adequate?
 One that addressed the need for trust at the most basic level, and gave a few concessions on both sides to allow for some growth.
 Her ultimate decision?
 To let him travel with his friend and family, but with the understanding that conversations would continue regarding his behavior.
 This helped to ensure that her expectations about his behavior would remain intact.